catseye/Chrysoberyl/README.markdown

 multiple implementations.
 Only one implementation can be the reference implementation for a language.

+If a language implementation does not give authors, they are assumed to be the authors of the language.
+Ditto auspices.

 A distribution has releases and, often, can be checked out of some version control system, and, often, has a place to report bugs.
 An implementation, by itself, has none of those things (at least not in a structured way -- it